graphprotocol/graph-tooling/README.md

 - `graph build` — Compiles a subgraph to WebAssembly.
 - `graph deploy` — Deploys a subgraph to a [Graph Node](https://github.com/graphprotocol/graph-node).
 - `graph auth` — Stores a [Graph Node](https://github.com/graphprotocol/graph-node) access token in the system's keychain.
-- `graph test` — Runs tests against a [Graph Node](https://github.com/graphprotocol/graph-node) test environment (using Ganache by default).
+- `graph local` — Runs tests against a [Graph Node](https://github.com/graphprotocol/graph-node) test environment (using Ganache by default).
+- `graph test` — Downloads and runs the [Matchstick](https://github.com/LimeChain/matchstick) rust binary in order to test a subgraph.

 ## How It Works